AlexanderJuestel/pyheatdemand/README.md

 Processing steps for Data Types 3
 ![Fig1](docs/images/fig3.png)

+## Contribution Guidelines

+Contributing to PyHeatDemand is as easy as opening issues, reporting bugs, suggesting new features or opening Pull Requests to propose changes.

+For more information on how to contribute, have a look at the [Contribution Guidelines](https://github.com/AlexanderJuestel/pyheatdemand/blob/main/CONTRIBUTING.md).

 ## Continuous Integration
 A CI is present to test the current code.
 It can be initiated using `pytest --cov` within the `test` folder.
 After